sriyamac/NinerNav/README.md

 PRODUCT is specifically designed around the UNCC campus, making it the perfect tool for new UNC Charlotte students who are eager to explore and get acclimated to the campus.
 NinerNav provides an engaging, immersive, and educational experience that turns acclimation into an adventure.</p>

+## Note:
+Joshua Higgins (Jah109Fc) worked on the project, but due to a him not being a contributor and a technical glitch, none of his commits show up under the contributors tab.
+Examples of his commits include dcfd2a3, e7a6541, and ba0068e.

 ## Requirements:
 1. Install the packages in `requirements.txt` (preferably in a virtual environment).